We’re sure you’ve heard the latest news, remote work is here to stay.

 3. They extend a company’s culture:

 Just like on-site team members, your telecommuters need to know what behavior is supported and encouraged by the company.
-Offering perks and culture initiatives in line with your company’s mission and values can further reinforce this bond.
+Offering perks and culture initiatives in line with your company’s mission and values - and making them just as easy to access remotely as they are in-office - can further reinforce this bond.

-Read more tips to make remote work successful in our comprehensive guide.
+Read more tips to make remote work successful in our comprehensive remote best practices guide.

 4. They give remote employees the support that in-house employees are already getting:

 To put it simply, remote workers don’t get access to the same resources your in-office team gets.
-Just imagine, not getting the same tools as your coworkers but being expected to complete the same level of work.
-It could almost make it seem like a competition where remote employees don’t get snacks/coffee, lunches, Wifi, the space to work (a desk), a monitor, or whatever else you offer your in-house employees.
+And naturally, it likely isn't a great feeling to not get the same tools as your coworkers but still be expected to complete the same level of work and giving the same level of engagement in work-related activities.
+It could almost make it seem like a competition where remote employees don’t get snacks/coffee, lunches, Wifi, the space to work (a desk), a monitor, or whatever else you offer your in-house employees, or at least be a situation where resentment could creep in.

-A simple perk could be to set up a remote work stipend to help your remote people set up a home office, pay for high-speed wifi, or buy a second monitor.
+A simple way to approach this inequity among your distributed team members could be to set up a remote work stipend to help your remote people set up a home office, pay for high-speed wifi, or buy a second monitor.

 Read here for more information on top tools that can best support your remote employees.